550+ 5-Star ReviewsWhatsApp

 👉🏻 Read about another NHS Hot Topic: Indi Gregory

-Sugar Tax Benefits: What Are The Pros Of A Tax on Sugar?
+Sugar Tax Pros: What Are The Benefits Of A Tax On Sugar?

 Implementing a sugar tax offers numerous benefits aimed at improving public health and reducing healthcare costs.
 As an NHS Hot Topic, in your UK medical school interviews, you will be expected to be able to voice a balanced argument about the sugar tax policy.